Bligh Madris Player Props: Astros vs. Cardinals

 - Madris hit .177 with seven doubles, a home run and 10 walks.

-- Logging a trip to the plate in 39 games last season, he hit only one long ball.
+- He hit a long ball once out of 39 games a year ago, going deep in 0.8% of his plate appearances.

-- Madris drove in a run in four of 39 games last season (10.3%), including two games with multiple RBIs.
+- In four of 39 games last season (10.3%), Madris drove in a run, including two games with two or more RBIs.

-- He crossed home in nine of 39 games a year ago (23.1%), including one multi-run game.
+- In nine of 39 games last season he scored a run, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.